LaurenceJJones/go-blog/content/posts/ct-bots.md

 I was setting up a new subdomain on my VPS, I thought I had everything correctly configured but the new subdomain was being routed to another application.
 After an hour of troubleshooting I made the decisions to reconfigure the whole server using [nginxconfig.io](https://nginxconfig.io/) as a baseline.
 Within 15 minutes of entering all the information, downloading and extracting to my server I had everything ready to go.

-## Next?
+## The attack

-I requested certificates from [Lets Encrypt](https://letsencrypt.org/) and had malious requests sent to my services that were mitigated by Crowdsec.
+I requested certificates from [Lets Encrypt](https://letsencrypt.org/) and had malicious requests sent to my services that were mitigated by Crowdsec.

 ## Breakdown of what happened 🔥
 #### Certificate Transparency 📝